Kate in the paddock with horses, Windmill Hill

 RoR is professionalising rapidly.
 The Retrainer Approval Scheme (RAS), jointly funded by the Racing Foundation and John Pearce Foundation, is targeting only 40 approved retrainers nationally by end of 2026.

-Kate is an RoR registered retrainer and her RAS application is currently in progress.
+Kate is an RoR registered retrainer and an approved retrainer under the Retrainer Approval Scheme (RAS) — submitted and acknowledged April 2026.
+RoR is targeting only 40 approved retrainers nationally by end of 2026.
 Being inside this framework matters — for welfare standards, for professional accountability, and for the horses.

 If you have a horse leaving racing — or an OTTB that needs time, space and experienced support — get in touch.
 We will talk through your horse's history and what they might need.